tjclement/pixel-badge-site/docs/app-development/index.md

 layout: docs
 ---

-The documentation on how to write apps is on its way.
-Coming any day now, pinky swear!
+In this section, we'll go over how you can write apps yourself.
+Many of the cool apps already on the store were made by the community, and we're excited about making more together!

-In the mean time, you can already check out the [API reference](/docs/api-reference) documentation to see what's available to you in the Python shell via USB.
+Be sure to also check out the [API reference](/docs/api-reference) documentation to see what's available to you in the Python shell via USB.

 ***